-- 2. Disconnect wires 7 and 8 from terminal 4. - 3.
+- 2. Disconnect wires 3 and 4 from terminal O.T.S. - 3.
 Check the sensor resistance.
 Compare the resistance with the value for the current temperature from the following diagram.
 If the results are very different from the curve (> 10 %), disconnect the wires from the sensor.
 Repeat the test directly on the sensor.
 Check the on-site lead.
-2-core lead, length up to 35 m with a cross-section of 1.5 mm2 Depending on the test result, replace the lead or the outside temperature sensor.
+2-core lead, up to 35 m long with 1.5 mm2 cross-section.
+Depending on the test result, replace the lead or the outside temperature sensor.